TabulateJarl8/update_check/README.md

-Update-Check is a Python module to implement in distributed programs.
+Update_Check is a Python module to implement in distributed programs.
 The functions as of now are checking for updates and updating a users Python file.
 It works by comparing the users Python file to the newest version of the file that's stored on a website like [GitHub](https://github.com).

 # Usage
 ## Checking if File is Up to Date